jeff-zucker/solid-file-client/README.md

  modified : // dcterms:modified date
     mtime : // stat:mtime
      size : // stat:size
-   parent : // parentFolder or undef if none,
+   parent : // parentFolder or undef if none
-<!~-  content : // raw content of the folder's turtle representation, -->
+    files : // an array of files in the folder folders : // an array of sub-folders in the folder
-    files : // an array of files in the folder folders : // an array of sub-folders in the folder, }
+}
 ```
 Each item in the arrays of files and sub-folders will be a file object which is the same as a folder object except it does not have the last two fields (files,folders).
 The content-type in this case is not guessed, it is read from the folder's triples, i.e. what the server sends.